pedrohbl03/react-next-boilerplate/README.md

 ## Style Guide
-This boilerplate use the google style guide by ES Lint
+This boilerplate use the google style guide by ESLint and Prettier

 Google style guide is based on ES2015+ Version of ECMAScrip You can see more about in https://google.github.io/styleguide/jsguide.html